rileysklar/andie-riley-wedding/src/content/blog/schedule.md

 - **Sunday, 5/4 - Wedding Day**

-The main event will take place approximately at 4pm (TBD).
+The main event will take place approximately at 3:45pm.
+We will have a cocktail hour after the ceremony, dinner, and dancing.

 ---